 3) Financial – participants must be eligible for Washington Medicaid, which considers income, assets, and asset transfers.
-The current 2018 gross income limit is $2,250 per month, and the asset limit for a single applicant is $2,000.
-Married individuals and persons with finances over these limits should consider finding Medicaid planning assistance as they may still be eligible but just require financial expertise to help them allocate their resources appropriately.
+The current 2019 gross income limit is $2,313 per month, and the asset limit for a single applicant is $2,000.
+Married individuals and persons with finances over these limits should consider finding Medicaid planning assistance.
+Persons in these situations may still be eligible for Medicaid, but just require financial expertise to help them allocate their resources appropriately.
 Read more.

 The objective of the New Freedom Program is to enable program participants to spend their care dollars as they best see fit.
 That said, the development of a care plan is a collaborative effort between the program participant and their Case Manager.
 It can include the following types of expenses:

-1) Personal Assistance Services – help with Activities of Daily Living, such as bathing, grooming, mobility, and eating and the Instrumental Activities of Daily Living, such as housekeeping, cooking, meal planning and preparation, shopping for groceries and other essentials, and assistance with transportation.
+1) Personal Assistance Services – help with Activities of Daily Living (ADL), such as bathing, grooming, mobility, and eating, as well as the Instrumental Activities of Daily Living (IADL), such as housekeeping, cooking, meal planning and preparation, shopping for groceries and other essentials, and assistance with transportation.
 ADL assistance can be received either in one’s home or in an adult day health facility.